Leaf Pick-Up Schedule: Printable Flyer

 NORTH of Graham Road and EAST of Rt.
 91

-- The City of Stow will pick-up your loose leaves that have been raked into piles at your curb or in the tree lawn, during the six (6) week period in the fall.
-The City will attempt to make two passes down all streets in Stow during the six week rotational program.
+The City of Stow will pick up your loose leaves that have been raked into piles at your curb or in the tree lawn, during the six-week period in the fall.
+The City will attempt to make two passes down all streets in Stow during the six-week rotational program.

-- To assure pickup, have your leaves raked out to the edge of the street, Not in the street.
-Avoid raking leaves near catch basins, culvert pipes, into ditches or into the road.
+To assure pickup, have your leaves raked out to the edge of the street, Not in the street, and have left no more than 5 feet away from the edge of the street.
+Avoid raking leaves near catch basins, culvert pipes, ditches, or into the road.
 Wet leaves on the road pose a safety hazard for vehicular traffic.
-No leaves containing branches, brush, grass clippings or debris will be picked up.
+No leaves containing branches, brush, grass clippings, or debris will be picked up.